-The PhD will be supervised by Prof. Donald Houston, Dr Heather Rumble and Prof. Alessandro Melis.
+The PhD will be supervised by Professor Donald Houston, Dr Heather Rumble and Professor Alessandro Melis.
 The research will be conducted in collaboration with Forest Research, with Kieron Doick acting as external supervisor.
 The supervision team is multi-disciplinary, spanning urban geography (Houston), urban ecology (Rumble), urban planning and architecture (Melis) and policy and practice (Doick).

 The scholarship covers tuition fees and an annual maintenance grant of £15,009 (UKRI 2019/20 rate) for three years.
 Scholarship recipients will also receive up to £3,000 for research project costs/consumables during the duration of the programme.

 - Ground-breaking research on the economic benefits of environmental amenity and green infrastructure

 - New insights into the potential of environmental amenity to either increase or decrease social inclusion